The Kennedy Wild Bird Food Guide to the Rook

 The rook bird is a familiar sight when exploring the UK countryside and is the most abundant Eurasian bird of the crow family.
 With its bare, grey-white face, a rook is an extremely sociable bird and it’s very rare to see one on its own.

-The rook is usually seen in the countryside and large open fields but they have begun to venture into town parks and villages.
+It is usually seen in the countryside and large open fields but they have begun to venture into town parks and villages.
 They do however steer clear of larger towns and cities.

 What does a rook bird look like?

-A rook has black-blue feathers, a greyish-white face and a powerful medium length thick black bill.
+It has black-blue feathers, a greyish-white face and a powerful medium length thick black bill.
 At 45 centimetres, the rook is similar in size to its cousin, the carrion crow, but an adult rook’s thigh feathers are usually shaggy.

 (Adult rook on the left & juvenile rook on the right)